 As I looked out of the car window on my way to the airport on March 20 2019 I felt a mixture of emotions.
 Excitement to be travelling somewhere new, the familiar pangs of pre-flight anxiety and something else.
 An emotion I didn’t expect to feel.
 In fact, one I hadn’t felt in a long time.
 Homesickness.

 You see for the past two and a half years I’d been living in Melbourne, Australia.
 As my visa came to it’s final days I prepared to leave the city that had become my home to embark on my next big adventure.

 But despite the overwhelming sense of sadness, I don’t regret it for a moment.
 Moving to Australia was one of the best things I’ve ever done and I’ve grown up so much in that time.
 It’s also the first time I felt truly independent and I think being thrown into that situation is something everyone should experience at least once in their lifetime.

-So today I’m sharing reasons why you should consider moving abroad in your 20s and some of the life lessons I’ve learnt along the way.
+So today I’m sharing my 7 reasons why you should consider moving abroad in your twenties and some of the life lessons I’ve learnt along the way.

 You have no commitments

 Moving abroad in your twenties, in my opinion, is one of the BEST times to go.
 Why?
 Because you have very few responsibilities and commitments.
 Not only that but moving abroad with someone else is a completely different experience than going it alone.
 I really hate the rhetoric of travelling to “find yourself”.
 But it is absolutely a time where you will LEARN a lot about yourself.

 The freedom you’ll find yourself in after finishing university/college or whatever it is you chose to do after school is one you’ll be hard-pressed to find again in later life.
 It’s a time when hangovers are still a mere myth for a lucky few and where you can really lean into who you truly are or would like to be.

 Perfect chance for reinvention